-The applicable credit score is the middle of three scores provided for any borrower.
+• The applicable credit score is the middle of three scores provided for any borrower.
 If only two credit score are obtained, the lesser of two will be used.
 When there are multiple borrowers, the highest income earner's applicable score from the group of borrowers is the representative credit score for qualifying.
-If the income is the same (e.g. when borrowers have 50/50 ownership in a business), the lowest mid score shall be used.
+If the income is the same (e.g. when borrower's have 50/50 ownership in a business), the lowest mid score shall be used.
 Borrowers with under a 620 are ineligible.
-IF 2 scores are the result of credit freeze, the freeze must be removed and credit repulled.
+If a non-occupying co-borrower is being used, the qualifying credit score will be the lower of the credit score of the occupying borrower with the greatest income or the non-occupying co-borrower.